IBM/CodeEngine/gallery/README.md

 the preview box and click `Add`.
 Furthermore, it is possible to upload images from the local workstation, by clicking `Upload`.

-Note, that the image gallery will reset, once the browser reloads.
+Note, that the image gallery will reset, once the app instance tears down.

 ![Gallery application](./docs/application-in-memory.png)